 The Session judged that Mrs. Alderdice acted imprudently and uncertainly in going to the vessel at all at such a time without a special friend or call, and that she was particularly blameable for lying and swearing.
 This sentence was intimated to her, she confessed the justice of it and was rebuked.

 I thought this was an interesting instant of the policing of women, with the collected male religious leaders of the community passing judgment on Mrs. Alderdice for hanging out with naked men and buttoning the Captain’s breeches and spouting off a bunch of blasphemous “by heavens!”es.

 But what’s this about cheese?
-I’ve always spelled it “Phew!” but Dictionary.com tells me that the alternate spelling of “pugh” is an interjection “ So, stinky cheese.
+I’ve always spelled it “Phew!” but Dictionary.com tells me that the alternate spelling of “pugh” is an interjection “used as an exclamation of disgust, as at an offensive odor.”
+So, stinky cheese.